theresascharl/RNAseq_clustering/README.md

 7 simulation_study.R

-- Generate 100 artificial datasets drawn from the three-way cluster solution of the fission data.
+- Generate 100 artificial datasets drawn from the three-way cluster solution of the fission data with AR1 column-wise covariance matrix.
-- Perform three-way and two-way model-based clustering as well as k-means clustering.
+- Perform three-way clustering, the refinement step using AR1, two-way model-based clustering as well as k-means clustering.

 Contains code to create
 - visualisation of the performance: Figure8a.pdf